Recent Changes To Linkedin Groups for Facilities Managers

 We really love LinkedIn Groups, it’s a place to share news, discover the latest products and swap tips for our industry.
 However, lately they’ve been feeling a bit misused.
 Spam has become an increasingly common and actual users have been leaving to avoid the problems that come with unwanted solicitation and unrelated content.
 LinkedIn clearly was picking up on this and decided to make some much needed changes.
-There were twelve changes made total, but we’ve condensed the information for you, FM.
+There were twelve changes made total, but we’ve condensed the information for you, facilities managers.
 Here’s everything you need to know about the recent changes made to LinkedIn Groups.

 Elimination of Promotions Tab